zelje/flare-p-chain-indexer/README.md

 The P-chain indexer periodically reads blocks from an Avalanche-Go (Flare) node with enabled indexing (parameter `--index-enabled` set to true) from `/ext/index/P/block` route and writes transactions and their UTXO inputs and outputs to a MySQL database.

-The executable can be built with `go build indexer/main/main.go`.
+The executable can be built with `go build indexer/main/indexer.go`.

-The configuration is read from `toml` file `config.toml`.
+The configuration is read from `toml` file.
 Some configuration parameters can also be configured using environment variables.
-See the list below:
+See the list below.

+Config file can be specified using the command line parameter `--config`, e.g., `./indexer --config config.local.toml`.
+The default config file name is `config.toml`.

 ```toml
 [db]